mjuan99/PuzzleSolver/README.md

 ## 🧩 Overview

-This project presents an **experimental puzzle solver** that combines machine learning and A* search to solve puzzles.
+This project presents an **experimental puzzle solver** that combines machine learning and A* search to solve puzzles with minimum knowledge of the puzzle mechanics.

-The key idea is to automatically generate a dataset of puzzle states and their respective distance to the final (solved) state.
-Then train a model that can estimate the distance from any puzzle state to the final state.
-Finally, This model is used as a heuristic in the A* algorithm, allowing it to efficiently find solutions to new, unseen configurations.
+The key idea is for the Puzzle Solver to learn by exploring any puzzle's state space, starting from the known final state and using only the available set of valid movements.
+Then, the puzzle knowledge gained by exploring the state space will be used alongside the A* search algorithm to solve new, unseen configurations.

 ---